 The Board of Directors determines issues concerning the Group's strategic focus, finances, investments, acquisitions, sales, organisational matters and rules and policies.
 The Board of Directors is kept abreast of the company's operations through monthly reports provided by Group Management.

-The Board of Directors currently consists of seven members elected by the general meeting, as well as two Board members and two deputy members elected by the trade unions.
-Three (four) of the Board members represent ownership participations equivalent to 51 per cent (59) of the company's share capital and votes.
-The CEO is one of the members elected at the annual general meeting.
-With the exception of the trade union representatives, the CEO is also the only Board member employed by the Company.
-Company employees participate in Board meetings in a reporting capacity.
+The Board of Directors currently consists of six members elected by the general meeting, as well as two Board members and two deputy members elected by the trade unions.
+The six Board members combined represent ownership participations equivalent to 49 per cent (47) of the company's share capital and votes.
+The trade union representatives are the only Board members employed by the Company.
+The CEO participates in all Board meetings and on occasion, other company employees participate in Board meetings in a reporting capacity.
 The company's Chief Financial Officer serves as the Board's secretary.
+For further information concerning the Board members elected at the company's general meeting, refer to the section concerning the Board of Directors on pages 46-47 of this annual report.